A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Preparation Phase/Readme.md

 # Writing Snort Rules

-We are going to use [Snort Rule Generator](https://anir0y.in/snort2-rulgen/) to make our rules.
+We will use [Snort Rule Generator](https://anir0y.in/snort2-rulgen/) to make our rules.

-First we are going to create a rule for testing pings.
+First, we are going to create a rule for testing pings.

 ```snort
 alert icmp any any -> 8.8.8.8 any (msg:"ICMP Ping Detected"; sid:1000001; rev:1;)